NextronSystems/inventory-analyzer-manual/data/asgard.rst

+.. index:: ASGARDs

 ASGARDs
 =======

-The ASGARD data source are your existing ASGARDs.
+The ``ASGARD`` data source are your existing ASGARDs.
 You can use them to directly import any asset which is known to your ASGARDs.

 To do this, navigate to ``Data Sources`` > ``ASGARDs``.